EtherealCraft/DynamicDropRateCalculator/README.md

     3. Loop Ask for what item we want to decrease to compensate for changes until we are balanced
     4. Return

+### Modify % Flow:
+    1. Ask for object name
+    2. Ask for % to remove
+    3. Loop Ask for what item we want to decrease to compensate for changes until we are balanced
+    4. Return

+### Modify Raw Flow:
+    1. Ask for object name
+    2. Ask for raw weight to remove
+    3. Return

 ## Glossary:
 - weight* is the weight on the roll for success.
 Calculated by suming applicable weights and dividing the chosen weight by the sum to get a chance. (if all weights sum to 10, and your item is weighted 2.05, you have a 20.5% chance of rolling that item as a success)
 - Tier* is not used in all modes, and each item defaults to "common" in the file unless otherwise defined.